Make Your Skin Glow This Winter

 You can massage your face with almond oil and leave it overnight for the best results.
 This prevents fine lines and wrinkles.
 Use it on a daily basis to get more radiant and glowing skin.

 You can also crush soaked almonds in milk and blend them well to form a paste.
-Apply on the skin and leave for 10 to 15 minutes.
+Apply to the skin and leave for 10 to 15 minutes.
 Then wash with cold water and pat dry.
 This will keep your skin fresh and glowing.

 3) Honey and egg white pack